 Trains.jpg Dont_feed.jpg

 There is no shortage of reasons why we need you to run for office!
-But the two illustrated above say it loudly.
+These illustrations say it loudly.

 No train traveling on 19th century rail technology in the US goes faster than 100 mph.
 Quite embarrassing for a country that prided itself on innovation and technological prowess.
 Modern magnetic levitation rail systems (Maglev) around the globe are approaching 400 mph.